-Add study data in a table to your workspace in four steps with a table templates.
-Templates, screenshots and formatting requirements are provided for different use-cases.
+Learn how to add study data to your workspace in four steps with a template tsv file.
+This article also includes templates, screenshots and formatting requirements for organizing and analyzing different types of study data.

 Sample table template and formatting